hcarty/ocamlbrew/README.md

 Using ocamlbrew is very easy.
 It can be run in a completely automated fashion:

+    # Set one or more of $OCAMLBREW_BASE, $OCAMLBREW_LOGFILE, and
-    # Set $OCAMLBREW_BASE and/or $OCAMLBREW_LOGFILE first to customize
+    # $OCAMLBREW_FLAGS first to customize
-    # This is equivalent to running "ocamlbrew --all"
+    # This is equivalent to running "ocamlbrew -a" otherwise
     curl -kL https://raw.github.com/hcarty/ocamlbrew/master/ocamlbrew-install | bash

 Or it can be run by hand: